ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D23 - Jan 23, 2018

 Didn't have much time today, due to the last final exam tomorrow.
 Still managed to allocate ~2 hours for challenge solving at Hackerrank.
 My algorithms are getting better, I manage to solve tasks significantly faster.

+### R1D24 - Jan 24, 2018

+Was solving hackerrank complex ish stuff.
+Figured out that JS Sets are actually a lot faster than arrays if we consider big datasets.
+Forgot to update the log that day, so adding it on day 25.

+### R1D25 - Jan 25, 2018

+React today.
+Built another simple React game, this time featuring component lifecycle methods.
+Well, one method, which is componentDidMount.
+Though, now I have an idea on its usecases, which is good.
+Here's the project [Guess The Flag](https://github.com/ExzoTiQQ/guess-the-flag)